Botulf Botulfsson

 Botulf Botulfsson (died April 1311), from Gottröra, Uppland, was a Swedish man burned at the stake for heresy.
-His is the only confirmed case of an execution for heresy by the Catholic church in Sweden.
+His is the only confirmed case of an execution for heresy by the Catholic Church in Sweden.

-He was accused by the Catholic Church of heresy after having denied that the wine and bread of the communion was literally the blood and body of Christ.
+He was accused by the Catholic Church of heresy after having denied that the wine and bread of the communion were literally the blood and body of Christ.

 First incident

 When the inspection journey of archbishop Nils Allesson in the autumn of 1303 reached the parish of Gottröra, the local priest, Father Andreas, reported to him a case of heresy.
 One of the people of his congregation, the peasant Botulf from Östby, had one day after communion said that he did not believe that the wine and bread of communion was the blood and body of Christ.
 This was a severe crime against the law of the Church, which had decided to support and make a doctrine of the view that the wine and bread of the communion was not only symbolically but literally turned to the blood and body of Christ in 1215.
-The archbishop had himself studied this in Germany, France, and at the curia in Rome in the 1290s, and was eager to see this idea accepted in Sweden.
+The archbishop had himself studied this in Germany, France, and at the curia in Rome in the 1290s and was eager to see this idea accepted in Sweden.

 Botulf was called upon and interrogated by the archbishop in church; eventually he admitted having said what the priest claimed and then, according to the documents, very quickly said that he now realised that what he said was dangerous heresy and that he deeply regretted having said it.
 He was then made to take back what he had said in front of the congregation and was sentenced by the archbishop to a penance of seven years, after which he was to be taken back to the congregation and to receive communion again.